Sleep Health Center

-When you get a good night’s rest, you feel better and have energy to do the things you love.
-We offer the latest diagnostic and treatment options for sleep apnea, insomnia and other sleep problems like narcolepsy and restless leg syndrome.
+At the our sleep study clinic, we offer the latest diagnostic and treatment options for sleep apnea, insomnia and other sleep problems like narcolepsy and restless leg syndrome.
+It’s our goal to help you get the quality sleep you want.

 Our board-certified sleep doctors, therapists and specialists will work with you to get to the root of your problem.
-It’s our goal to help you get the quality sleep you want.
+Regions Hospital Sleep Health Center is accredited by the American Academy of Sleep Medicine, and we offer treatments that are scientifically proven to improve sleep health.

 Your care team will use the results of your study to develop a personalized care plan.
 This might include sleep aid equipment, lifestyle and behavioral therapy, counseling, surgery or a combination of treatments.